TaygaHoshi/tt-project/Classes/Witch.md

 ## Witchcraft Expert
 As a Witch, you are able to cast both simple and complex witchcraft spells.

-## Elemental Affinity
+## Attuning
-Choose an element.
-Spells you cast and abilities you use with that element are considered to have a bonus +1 ARC.
+As a rapid action, you can attune to the forces of nature for this round.
+While attuned, your spells are considered to have a bonus +1 ARC and a bonus to their precision rolls.
+You can't attune if you moved more than half your movement speed this round, and your movement speed is halved while attuned.

 ## Spell Modifiers
 Choose two modifiers each at levels 2 and 6.